juaningan/o5/README.md

 Zones (EEZ) where the greatest number of encounters take place are defined and accepted internationally.

-Other fishing areas will have problems that will be totally or subtly different from those of Calamasur, and for which SFP does not currently have agreements or powers.
-It may be possible that in future versions of it , these other problems will be taken in consideration.
+Other fishing areas may have totally or subtly different problems from  Calamasur ones, and for which SFP does not currently have agreements or powers.
+Future versions supporting those concerns should not be discarded.

-All devices are capable of obtaining their geolocation.
+All devices are able to obtain their geolocation.

 ---

 El proyecto va dirigido al ámbito de Calamasur.
-Los límites de las zonas económicas exclusivas (EEZ) donde se producen el mayor número de encuentros están definidos y aceptados internacionalmente.
+El mayor número de encuentros se producen en los límites de las Zonas Económicas Exclusivas (EEZ), dichos límites están nítidamente definidos y aceptados internacionalmente.

 Otras zonas de pesca tendrán problemas que serán total o sutilmente diferentes a los de Calamasur, y sobre los que SFP no tiene actualmente acuerdos o competencias.